The following information and links are provided for the purposes of Rule 26 of the AIM Rules for Companies and was last updated on 31 March 2021.

 Please refer to the leadership section of this website.

-The Directors support high standards of corporate governance and confirm that, following Admission, they intend to fully comply with the recommendations on corporate governance made by the Quoted Companies Alliance Corporate Governance Code (2018 Edition) (the “QCA Code”).
+The Directors support high standards of corporate governance and confirm that, they comply with the recommendations on corporate governance made by the Quoted Companies Alliance Corporate Governance Code (2018 Edition) (the “QCA Code”).
 The QCA is the independent membership organisation that champions the interests of small to mid-size quoted companies.
 The QCA Code takes key elements of good governance and applies them in a manner which is workable for the different needs of growing companies.

-The Directors also note that with effect from 28 September 2018, all AIM companies must provide details on their website of the recognised corporate governance code that the Company has decided to apply, how it complies with that code and where it departs from this, an explanation of the reasons for doing so.
 The adoption of the QCA Code will enable the Company to comply with that provision.
-To the extent that the Company departs from any of the provisions of the QCA Code it will provide details on its website (www.kropz.com) as required.
+To the extent that the Company departs from any of the provisions of the QCA Code it will provide details on this website (www.kropz.com) as required.
 The Board is responsible for formulating, reviewing and approving the Group’s strategy, budgets and corporate actions.

-The Board is comprised of two Executive Directors: Ian Harebottle and Mark Summers and five Non-Executive Directors: Lord Renwick of Clifton, Linda Beal, Michael Daigle, Michael Nunn and Machiel Reyneke.
+The Board is comprised of an Executive Director: Mark Summers and five Non-Executive Directors: Lord Renwick of Clifton, Linda Beal, Michael Daigle, Michael Nunn and Machiel Reyneke.
 Three are considered fully independent: Lord Renwick of Clifton, Linda Beal and Michael Daigle.
-Two Directors, Michael Nunn and Machiel Reyneke, are not considered independent due to the fact that Michael Nunn is a major shareholder of the Company, and Machiel Reyneke is the board representative of the Company’s BEE Partner, the ARC Fund.
+Two directors, Michael Nunn and Machiel Reyneke, are not considered independent due to the fact that Michael Nunn is a major shareholder of the Company, and Machiel Reyneke is the board representative of the Company’s major shareholder the ARC Fund.

 Non-executive directors have the same general legal responsibilities to the Company as any other director.
 The Board as a whole is collectively responsible for promoting the success of the Company by directing and supervising the Company’s affairs.